succinctlabs/sp1-reth/README.md

 - 512+ GB RAM
 - NVME Hard Drive

 We ran our benchmarks on a i4g.16xlarge instance on AWS.
-You may need to add a swap file
+You may need to add a [swap file](https://phoenixnap.com/kb/linux-swap-file) on NVME.

 ## Run